martinty/decryption/README.md

-# Decryption of a massage
+# Decryption of a message

 Use the frequency analysis in CTO to identify the transposition cipher in your set.
 Given that the transposition block has 7 characters, find the plaintext.
 For this task, JCrypTool